copick/copick_live/README.md

 This file is a template for generating a customized copick configuration file for each picker.
 See [copick example](https://github.com/uermel/copick).

 **The json checkpoint file**
 The file is used to generate a task list for each picker.
-It contains 3 keywords, ensuring every tomogram sample get 2 people to work on (`start` becomes `start+tasks_per_person` when `repeat >= 2`).
+It contains 3 keywords, ensuring every tomogram sample get 2 people to work on (`start += tasks_per_person` when `repeat >= 2`).
 Below is an example:
 ```
 {
     "start": 0,